 Uses of Angle Valves

-Angle valves are the primary use for two reasons:
+Angle valves are primarily used for two reasons:

-- When there is a need to renew or update the fixture or other installations.
-Rather than cutting the stream of water in the whole building or house, the angle valves can be used to shut down the water.
+- When renewing or updating the fixture or other installations is necessary.
+Rather than cutting the stream of water in the whole building or house, the angle valves can shut down the water.
 It is for only that one device or apparatus that should be fixed.

 How Do You Replace an Angle Valve?